josigar123/hydrophonic-detection/README.md

 brew install portaudio
 ```
 #### On Windows:
-Should be installed when installing the python "sounddevice" wrapper library (however, you need not install it here as its included in the requirement.txt, but is included for the sake of completeness):
+Should be installed when installing the python "sounddevice" wrapper library (however, you need not install it here as its included in the environment.yml, but is included here for the sake of completeness):
 ```bash
 pip install sounddevice
 ```

 ##### Verify
-Verify the installation using this python code in REPL or in your own script (should be done after installing from requirement.txt:
+Verify the installation using this python code in REPL or in your own script (should be done after setting up environment):
 ```bash
 import sounddevice as sd
 print(sd.query_devices())  # Lists all available audio input/output devices